 What is sargasso?

-You may have heard about the influx of seasonal seaweed called sargassum.
+You may have heard about the influx of seasonal seaweed called sargasso or sargassum.
 This widespread genus of seaweed creates floating oases for marine species including sea turtles, seahorses, and a wide variety of fish.
-Sargassum patches can become so large and dense they can be detected from space.
+These patches of seaweed can become so large and dense they can be detected from space.

 While infrequently found in the Gulf of Mexico, the seaweed is prevalent in the Riviera Maya in the state of Quintana Roo.
 Typically present from April to August, June is the worst month.
 For more information, I’ve included a map for your review and reference.

 Final Thoughts on Is Mérida Mexico Near the Beach

 Is Mérida Mexico Near the Beach?
 YES, it most definitely is.
 If you’d like to share experiences with other expats, come join us here: Life in Merida: Visitor & Resident Resources

 You will find quite a few of the most beautiful, tranquil, and relaxing beaches near Mérida.
 The offerings from the beach to beach and location to location provide a wide variety for almost anything you are looking for in a beach experience.